 Policies and work rules should concentrate on:

 Sources of information for policy development and work rules include OSHA and ANSI standards, scaffold trade associations, scaffolding suppliers, and safety and engineering consultation services.

 The scaffold should be capable of supporting its own weight and at least four times the maximum intended load to be applied or transmitted to the scaffold and components.
 Suspension ropes should be capable of supporting six times the maximum intended load.
 Guardrails should be able to withstand at least 200 pounds of force on the top rail and 100 pounds on the midrail.
 On complex systems, the services of an engineer may be needed to determine the loads at particular points.

 You cannot contract away the responsibility for selecting the right scaffold for your job.
 But if you do contract for scaffolding:

-Controlling exposures to worksite hazards while working on scaffolds is the fundamental method of protecting workers.
-Traditionally, the widely-accepted hierarchy of controls has been used as a means of determining how to implement feasible and effective controls.
+Controlling hazards and exposure to hazards while working on scaffolds are fundamental controls for protecting workers.
+The ANSI/ASSP "Hierarchy of Controls" has been developed as a systematic strategy to implement feasible and effective controls.

-The idea behind this hierarchy is the control methods at the top of the list are potentially more effective and protective than those at the bottom.
-Following the hierarchy normally leads to the implementation of inherently safer systems.
+The idea behind the hierarchy is that the controls at the top of the list are potentially more effective and protective than those at the bottom.
+Following the hierarchy normally leads to the implementation of inherently safe work.
 The risk of illness or injury should be substantially reduced.